DIDONEproject/musif/docs/source/Caching.md

 In our experiments we have obtained a code around 2-3 times faster when using the cache.

-Once you have cached your objects, you can use them with the existing properties; you change them, for instance running a wrong code, you will have to delte them to get back the original results.
+Once you have cached your objects, you can use them with the existing properties; you change them, for instance running a wrong code, you will have to delete them to get back the original results.

 If you try to access a property that is not cached, the caching system will try to parse